gregoryjscott/last-mile/readme.md

 ## How to contribute

 1. Clone the repo
-2. Add your route to the routes.geojson file, in GeoJSON format
+2. Add your route as a .geojson file in the /geojson directory
 3. Submit a pull request